bit-a-bit-org/python-package-template/docs/index.rst

-.. ai-python docs documentation master file, created by sphinx-quickstart on Thu May  5 14:06:45 2022.
+.. python_package docs documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ai-python docs's documentation!
+Welcome to python_package docs's documentation!
 ==========================================

 .. toctree::